BrainWorking Recursive Therapy®

 There are two ways to get training in BWRT® as a New Zealand practitioner.
 The first is to do the 10-week online training.
 You will train with Terence Watts himself and this occurs in a group-format online.
 The second is to do it during a 2-day "classroom" training.
 This occurs in New Zealand a few times a year.
 Have a look at more information: here for classroom training and here for online training.

-Please note that the classroom training in New Zealand (through Phillip Louw) is only available to Registered Psychologists, Psychiatrists and NZAC Registered Counsellors.
+Please note that the classroom training in New Zealand (through Phillip Louw) is only available to mental health professionals, predominantly registered psychiatrists, psychologists, counsellors and psychotherapists.
+You need to have a current practicing certificate (or equivalent) and you need to have an active membership with a professional body that has oversight over practice and that has an ethics code.
+You need to have been practicing for at least two years post-registration.
 Experience in working with mental health conditions as well as knowledge and experience in formulation and treatment planning are prerequisites.
 Furthermore, the New Zealand Psychologists' Board Code of Ethics is expected as a minimum for practice of all the professionals trained.
 Use of BWRT® as a methodology is secondary to good and ethical practice at all times.
 This includes working within your scope of practice and experience, as well as ethical and professional advertising practices.

 If you want to know more about how to train in BWRT® as a practitioner in New Zealand, contact me on firstname.lastname@example.org or email@example.com.